trevorkarn/trevorkarn.github.io/index.md

 my pronouns are he/him

-### combinatorics seminar

-in 2021, the UMN student algebra and combinatorics seminar organizers are Robbie Angarone, Carolyn Stephen, and Sasha Pevzner. the schedule can be found at [Sasha's website](https://www-users.cse.umn.edu/~pevzn002/SCAS/student_seminar_f21.html)

-[here](https://www-users.cse.umn.edu/~karnx018/2020.html) is the schedule of speakers from 2020

 ### publications

 [Equivariant Kazhdan-Lusztig theory of paving matroids](https://arxiv.org/abs/2202.06938) (with George Nasr, Nicholas Proudfoot, and Lorenzo Vecchi). [(Code)](https://github.com/trevorkarn/equivariant-matroid-relaxation)